Inside CARE House: How Home Visits Can Prevent Abuse

 In homes across Oakland County, at all socioeconomic levels, CARE House professionals help fulfill our mission of preventing child abuse by working with families impacted by substance abuse and involved in child welfare.

-From prenatal through age 3, our team of five professionals in the Healthy Families America home visiting program, goes into homes and build trusting relationships to ensure that families have access to culturally responsive supports, knowledge of child development, and safety education they need to begin a child’s life free from abuse.
+From prenatal to age 3, our team of professionals in the Healthy Families America home visiting program go into homes and build trusting relationships to ensure that families have access to culturally responsive supports, knowledge of child development, and the safety education they need to begin a child's life free from abuse.

-Home visitors focus on the relationship and attachment between parent and child, understanding child development and the value parents bring to infant and young children.
-“This program reduces the fear and anxiety that comes with being the parent of a newborn or young child.
-We utilize an evidence-based curriculum to empower parents with knowledge about child development and support parent-child interactions with hands on activities that are educational and engaging.
-Our home visitors also link families to community services to enhance family functioning, reduce risk factors for abuse/neglect, and strengthen protective factors across generations so that that infants and toddlers can thrive in a developmentally supportive and safe home,” said Harvey.
+Home visitors focus on the relationship and attachment between parent and child, understanding child development and the value parents bring to infants and young children.
+"This program reduces the fear and anxiety that comes with being the parent of a newborn or young child.
+We utilize an evidence-based curriculum to empower parents with knowledge about child development and support parent-child interactions with hands-on activities that are educational and engaging.
+Our home visitors also link families to community services to enhance family functioning, reduce risk factors for abuse/neglect, and strengthen protective factors across generations so that infants and toddlers can thrive in developmentally supportive and safe homes," said Harvey.

 "We are fortunate to have a diverse team of home visitors," added Maria Llorach-Janicek, Program Supervisor.
 "We offer home visits in both English and Spanish, which allows us to serve our families in their native language and support them with some of the barriers that can arise from not speaking the language, while still ensuring they can access the services and resources they need."